opspawn/opspawn-development/memory-bank/progress.md

 ## Current Status (Updated 2025-04-12 12:19 PM)
 - **Phase:** Phase 6 (E2E Test Enablement).
 - **Overall Progress:** Phases 1, 2, 3, 3.5 (MCP), 4, 9 completed.
-Tasks 5.1, 6.1, 6.2, 6.3 completed.
-Maintenance tasks Maint.1-Maint.12 completed.
+Tasks 5.1, 6.1, 6.2, 6.3, 6.4 completed.
+Maintenance tasks Maint.1-Maint.14 completed.
+Task 7.1 started.
 Task 5.2 documentation expanded, but further updates deferred to Phase 8.
 Tasks 5.3-5.5 deferred to Phase 8.
-Task 6.4 is in progress.
+Backlog Enhancements 6 & 7 added.
-- **Current Task:** Task 6.4 (Implement `agentkit` Long-Term Memory MVP).
+- **Current Task:** Task 7.1 (Implement Full Live E2E Test Suite) - In Progress.
-- **Next Task:** Task Maint.13 (Fix Google Client Tests).
+- **Next Task:** Continue Task 7.1 (Implement Fixtures).
 - **Blockers:** None currently.
-(Google live test marked xfail, Google unit tests marked xfail).
+(Google live test remains marked xfail due to suspected SDK issue).

-## What Works (As of 2025-04-12 5:11 PM)
+## What Works (As of 2025-04-12 6:36 PM)
 - **Multi-Repo Structure (Local Subdirectories):** The multi-repository structure with `ops-core` and `agentkit` as subdirectories within `1-t` is now working.
 The `1-t/tox.ini` file correctly installs these as editable dependencies using absolute paths and runs tests from their respective `tests` directories.
 All tests (140 passed, 1 skipped) pass using this configuration.
 - **Component Repositories:** The `ops-core` and `agentkit` repositories (as subdirectories) contain the validated code structure.
 - **Management Repository (`1-t`):** The `tox.ini` file is correctly configured for the local subdirectory structure.
 The `src/` directory (containing build artifacts) has been removed.